Root Canal Therapy

 You might need 3-4 or more visits to our dental clinic to finalise the root canal therapy.
 All these procedures are done using advanced treatment techniques utilising hygienic materials and performed in the most relaxing and peaceful atmosphere at our clinic.

-So If you have a severe toothache, don’t delay it further and contact Dental 266 now to discuss your options and to see if a root canal is the right treatment for you.
+So If you have a severe toothache, don’t delay it further and contact Dental 266 now to discuss your options and to see if a root canal is a right treatment for you.
 A root canal treatment can work wonders for your teeth’s integrity before an infection gets worse – and restores your beautiful smile!